What is bronchiolitis?

 How is bronchiolitis treated?

 Unlike bacterial infections, viral infections don’t respond to antibiotics.
-Aside from rest and liquids, the American Academy of Pediatrics (AAP) suggests using saline nose drops and a nasal aspirator to clear mucus from your baby’s nose to help her breathe easier.
+Aside from rest and drinking lots of fluid, the AAP suggests using saline nose drops and a nasal aspirator to clear mucus from your baby’s nose to help her breathe easier.
 Acetaminophen or ibuprofen can be used to relieve fever (your child’s health care provider can recommend the right dose).
 Parents are cautioned not to give their children aspirin due to the risk of Reye’s syndrome—a serious and sometimes fatal disease.

 How can bronchiolitis be prevented?

-The best way to keep your family virus-free is to adopt healthy habits: frequent handwashing; keeping your child away from individuals with a cold, fever, or runny nose; and not sharing cups or utensils.
+The best way to keep your family virus-free is to adopt healthy habits: frequent handwashing, keeping your child away from individuals with a cold, and not sharing cups or utensils.
 Since RSV is the leading cause of bronchiolitis, parents should take a few minutes to review practices that reduce the risk of RSV.